Snow & Ice Removal

 Preparing for a snow/ice event

-24 hours prior to a snow/ice event when conditions are appropriate, PW will send out a F-250 flatbed pickup truck that includes a 300 gallon tank and spray bar, to pre-wet main roads with a 23% salt-brine solution.
+24 hours prior to a snow/ice event when conditions are appropriate, Public Works will send out a F-250 flatbed pickup truck that includes a 300 gallon tank and spray bar, to pre-wet main roads with a 23% salt-brine solution.
 This mix includes 200 pounds of salt per 300 gallons of water.
 It typically takes 100-200 gallons of the salt-brine solution during each snow/ ice-related event.

 Plowing Main Roads

-Typically, PW will begin plowing 30 minutes prior to the end of a snow/ice event.
+Typically, crews will begin plowing 30 minutes prior to the end of a snow/ice event.
 Routes run with a total of four single-axle plow trucks, working in teams of two staff members.
-Routes are divided into two primary zones; 33rd Avenue NE divides the north and south route, followed by the parking lots at City Hall, the Police and Fire departments, and the St. Anthony-New Brighton School District.
+Routes are divided into two primary zones; 33rd Avenue NE divides the north and south route, followed by the parking lots at City Hall, the Police and Fire Departments, and the St. Anthony-New Brighton School District.

 Plowing Residential Streets and Sidewalks

-PW will begin plowing residential streets and sidewalks once they are finished with clearing the main roads.
+Our crew will begin plowing residential streets and sidewalks once they are finished with clearing the main roads.
 The following resources are used to clear residential areas, which can take approximately two to three hours to complete:

 • A total of four single-axle plow trucks are placed on routes that are divided into four quadrants of the City.